Rania Ghosn’s The Planet After Geoengineering

-2020-21 CAST International Performance & Exhibition Grant
+2020-21 CAST International Performance or Exhibition Fund

 Speculative futures for planet Earth

-About the Project
+About

 The term “geoengineering” refers to a set of technologies that offsets the effects of anthropogenic climate change by deliberately intervening in planetary systems.
 While largely speculative and unproven, such large-scale technological proposals mostly circulate in abstract climate models that are produced and discussed by experts in earth science and engineering.
 How do we engage speculatively—and make public—such interventions in earth systems?
 The Planet After Geoengineering deploys a geographic speculative method to imagine how a proposed climate manipulation program or project is likely to produce a livable world 200 years from now.